 Course Objectives:

-• Cuspid rise, cuspid fall – The importance of anatomical anterior form for optimal function.
+• Review the importance of anatomical anterior form for optimal function — Cuspid rise, cuspid fall

-• Dealing with the Class II div 2 (retro inclined maxillary anteriors)
+• Investigate the Class II Div.
+2 (retro inclined maxillary anteriors)

-• Dealing with the Class III end to end and prognathic occlusion.
+• Solving the Class III end to end and prognathic occlusion

-• Managing the NM Trajectory - Maintaining the neuromuscular trajectory with coronoplasty
+• Managing the GNM Trajectory — Maintaining the GNM trajectory with coronoplasty

 • Resurfacing the Orthosis — Rebuilding a Malocclusion — Subtractive or additive?

-• Follow Up Coronoplasty Visits - Follow up coronoplasty visit tips and protocols
+• What to Do at the Follow Up Coronoplasty Visits — Tips and protocols

 You Will Learn:

-• The importance of proprioceptive posturing is affected by micro occlusal changes.
+• How proprioceptive posturing is affected by micro-occlusal changes

-• How to adjusting the orthosis in Class II situations.
+• How to adjust the orthosis in Class II situations

-• How to design the cuspid inclination for optimal neuromuscular function.
+• How to design the cuspid inclination for optimal GNM function

-• Learn how to identify the Class IV occlusal interferences and what happens when it is missed.
+• How to identify the Class IV occlusal interferences and what happens when it is missed

 • How to balance the protrusive movements

-• How to resurface the orthosis on the NM trajectory
+• How to resurface the orthosis on the GNM trajectory

-CLAYTON A. CHAN, D.D.S.
-Founder/Director of OCCLUSION CONNECTIONS The Center for Gneuromuscular Dentistry & Orthopedic Advancement
+Clayton A. Chan, D.D.S. — Founder, Director, and Teacher Occlusion Connections — The Center for Gneuromuscular Dentistry and Orthopedic Advancement

 "Dear Jane and Clayton,